Barnes Group (NYSE:B) Releases FY 2022 Earnings Guidance

 Insider Transactions at Barnes Group

-Large investors have recently modified their holdings of the stock.
-Captrust Financial Advisors boosted its holdings in shares of Barnes Group by 45.6% in the 1st quarter.
-Captrust Financial Advisors now owns 3,048 shares of the industrial products company’s stock worth $122,000 after acquiring an additional 954 shares in the last quarter.
-Advisor Group Holdings Inc. raised its position in shares of Barnes Group by 15.0% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 4,191 shares of the industrial products company’s stock valued at $168,000 after acquiring an additional 546 shares during the last quarter.
-Jane Street Group LLC bought a new stake in shares of Barnes Group during the 1st quarter valued at $291,000.
-Quantbot Technologies LP raised its position in shares of Barnes Group by 364.8% during the 1st quarter.
-Quantbot Technologies LP now owns 8,710 shares of the industrial products company’s stock valued at $350,000 after acquiring an additional 6,836 shares during the last quarter.
-Finally, Graham Capital Management L.P. bought a new stake in shares of Barnes Group during the 1st quarter valued at $422,000.
-86.03% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Invesco Ltd. raised its holdings in Barnes Group by 109.9% in the first quarter.
+Invesco Ltd. now owns 310,724 shares of the industrial products company’s stock worth $12,488,000 after purchasing an additional 162,693 shares during the period.
+State Street Corp boosted its holdings in Barnes Group by 5.0% in the 1st quarter.
+State Street Corp now owns 1,771,179 shares of the industrial products company’s stock valued at $71,184,000 after purchasing an additional 83,652 shares during the period.
+Renaissance Technologies LLC acquired a new position in shares of Barnes Group in the 1st quarter valued at approximately $2,705,000.
+JPMorgan Chase & Co. raised its position in shares of Barnes Group by 51.3% in the 1st quarter.
+JPMorgan Chase & Co. now owns 178,508 shares of the industrial products company’s stock valued at $7,174,000 after buying an additional 60,512 shares in the last quarter.
+Finally, Vanguard Group Inc. increased its position in Barnes Group by 1.1% during the 1st quarter.
+Vanguard Group Inc. now owns 5,130,453 shares of the industrial products company’s stock worth $206,193,000 after purchasing an additional 58,164 shares in the last quarter.
+86.03% of the stock is currently owned by hedge funds and other institutional investors.

 Barnes Group Inc provides engineered products, industrial technologies, and solutions in the United States and internationally.
 It operates in two segments: Industrial and Aerospace.
 The Industrial segment offers precision components, products, and systems used by various customers in end-markets, such as mobility, industrial equipment, automation, personal care, packaging, electronics, and medical devices.